Police: One dead, several people hurt in shooting in Old Town entertainment district

 Several blocks of the area around West Burnside Street between NW 4th and 5th Avenues were closed late Friday and early Saturday morning while homicide and crime scene investigators worked the scene.

+Jordan Cardenas works at Deadstock Coffee on Northwest Couch.
+He remembers another shooting incident in Old Town a few weeks back.

+"There were a bunch of stray bullets and two of them broke our window on the right side," said Cardenas.
+"Both of them hit our fridge on the side and that was pretty tough, because where they shot is where our heads are at usually.”

-Portland's Old Town neighborhood has been the site of several shootings and altercations in recent months, often late night with large crowds gathering at local nightclubs and bars.
+Portland's Old Town neighborhood has been the site of several shootings and altercations in recent months, often late at night when large crowds gather at local nightclubs and bars.
 Private security has increased in the area, and business leaders have rallied to press the city for more action to address neighborhood concerns.

+In late June, a shooting in Old Town caused panic at a nearby nightclub where people were gathered to celebrate Pride Month — dredging up terrifying memories of the Pulse nightclub shooting in Orlando, Fla.
+After responding, police said that the June shooting injured one juvenile in a vehicle and the nightclub did not appear to be a target.

-Police asked that anyone with information about the shooting contact Detective Shaye Samora at Shaye.Samora@portlandoregon.gov or Detective Tony Harris at Anthony.Harris@portlandoregon.gov.
+Police said Friday's deadly shooting marks the 47th homicide by gunfire this year.
+They asked that anyone with information about the shooting contact Detective Shaye Samora at Shaye.Samora@portlandoregon.gov or Detective Tony Harris at Anthony.Harris@portlandoregon.gov.

+Portland police also responded to a reported shooting near Southeast Holgate and Southeast 122nd around the same time on Friday night.
+One man was shot and taken to the hospital with serious injuries, according to a police spokesman.
+A second man appeared at the hospital with gunshot wounds, which police believe is related to this shooting.

+Officers from PPB's gun violence teams responded to the scene of the Southeast Holgate shooting to aid in the investigation.